Old Town is San Diego’s vibrant, historic center.

 Dos Brasas

 The casual taco shop Dos Brasas is what you’d call Mexican comfort food.
-When you’ve had your fill of margaritas, head on over for their simple and delicious tacos.
+When you’ve had your fill of margaritas, head over for their simple and delicious tacos.

 El Agave Restaurant and Tequileria